heptarch/heptarch.github.io/drafts/demon.md

- She eventually concludes that the blob is vast---at least several thousand yards in diameter, probably much more---and floats a few yards "away" from Chancery House in a direction that no lawyer, however deft his legalistic finger, could point to.
+ She eventually concludes that the blob is vast---at least several thousand yards in diameter, probably much more---and floats a few yards "away" from Chancery House in a direction that no lawyer, however advanced his legal sophistry, could point to.

 <p align="right">
 «<b>Found you.</b>»